Sulejman Krpić: Later career

 On 3 January 2020, Krpić signed a contract with South Korean K League 1 club Suwon Samsung Bluewings for a €230.000 transfer fee.
 He made his official debut on 19 February 2020, in an AFC Champions League match against Vissel Kobe.
 He left Suwon on 7 November 2020 after his contract with the club expired.

 Krpić joined Romanian Liga I club Astra Giurgiu in December 2020.
 He made his debut in a league game against Argeș Pitești on 6 February 2021.
 He scored his first goal for Astra against Academica Clinceni in a league game on 27 February 2021.

 On 28 June 2021, Krpić signed a three-year contract with Tuzla City.
 He debuted and scored his first goal for Tuzla City on 19 July 2021, in a league game against Sarajevo.
 Following Tuzla City, he played for Australian side Western Sydney Wanderers.

 Return to Željezničar

 Krpić returned to Željezničar in February 2023, signing a two-year deal.
 He made his second debut for Željezničar in a Bosnian Cup game against Leotar on 18 February.
-Krpić scored his first goal for the club since returning on 25 February, in a league game against Igman Konjic.
+He scored his first goal for the club since returning on 25 February, in a league game against Igman Konjic.

+On 12 May 2023, Krpić scored the equaliser 6 minutes into stoppage time against rivals Sarajevo in the Sarajevo derby, helping his team to narrowly escape defeat in a 2–2 draw.
+He made his 100th appearance for Željezničar in the Sarajevo derby on 14 April 2024.
+In August 2024, he signed a one-year contract renewal, keeping him at the club until at least July 2025.
+He scored his 50th goal for Željezničar with a hat-trick in a 4–1 home win over GOŠK Gabela on 9 December 2024.

+In January 2025, Krpić signed another contract renewal, keeping him at the club until July 2026.
+On 28 March 2025, he scored a brace in a 3–2 home win against Posušje.